Phil Foden: 2019–20 season

-Foden began the 2019-20 season with his 7th honour, winning the FA Community Shield against Liverpool at Wembley Stadium on 4 August 2019.
+Foden began the 2019–20 season by winning his seventh honour, winning the 2019 Community Shield against Liverpool at Wembley Stadium on 4 August 2019.
 He scored in the penalty shoot-out which decided the victors.
-Six days later, he made his first Premier League appearance of the season as Manchester City beat West Ham United 5–0 at the London Stadium.

-On 1 October 2019, Foden scored his first goal of the season in the UEFA Champions League, netting in a 2–0 home victory against Dinamo Zagreb on match-day 2 of the group stage.
-Foden created the second most big chances (6) in the UEFA Champions League group stage, only behind Lionel Messi (7).

-Foden made his first Premier League start of the season, on 15 December 2019, picking up an assist for Kevin De Bruyne against Arsenal at the Emirates Stadium in a 3–0 victory for the Citizens.

-On 1 March 2020, Foden started in the EFL Cup Final and claimed his 6th major honour and his 8th career trophy as Man City won 2–1 against Aston Villa.
+Six days later, he made his first appearance of the 2019–20 Premier League as Manchester City beat West Ham United 5–0 at the London Stadium.
+On 1 October 2019, Foden scored his first goal of the season in the 2019–20 Champions League, in a 2–0 home victory against Dinamo Zagreb on matchday two of the group stage.
+Foden created the second most big chances (6) in the Champions League group stage, only behind Lionel Messi (7).
+Foden made his first Premier League start of the season on 15 December 2019, picking up an assist for Kevin De Bruyne against Arsenal in a 3–0 away victory.
+On 1 March 2020, Foden started in the EFL Cup final and claimed his sixth major honour and his eighth career trophy as City won 2–1 against Aston Villa.
 He was also named man of the match, thereby becoming the youngest recipient of the Alan Hardaker Trophy.

 On 17 June 2020, Premier League football returned after the COVID-19 pandemic had put the season on hold.
-Foden was on the scoresheet as City put three past Arsenal at the Etihad stadium.
+Foden was on the scoresheet as City beat Arsenal 3–0 at home.
 The following match, Foden scored his first Premier League brace and scored in consecutive league games for the first time as Manchester City won 5–0 against Burnley at home.
-On 2 July 2020, Manchester City welcomed newly crowned champions Liverpool to the Etihad.
-Foden scored and assisted Raheem Sterling’s goal as City won 4–0.

-The 2019–20 Premier League season ended on 26 July, with Foden starting in a 5–0 victory over Norwich City, seeing Manchester City finish the season in 2nd place.
-The occasion, however, was marked with the departure of Foden’s idol David Silva, after 10 years with the club.
+The 2019–20 Premier League season ended on 26 July, with Foden starting in a 5–0 victory over Norwich City, seeing Manchester City finish the season in second place.
+The occasion, however, was marked with the departure of Foden's idol David Silva, after 10 years with the club.
 In 2017, Foden stated "Training is faster and it has been great playing with Silva, he's my idol really.
 I try and watch what he does and learn from him and try and do the same things."
 Foden was tipped to take over from Silva with Pep Guardiola saying that Manchester City "trust" Phil Foden to replace him.

-Foden started his second UEFA Champions League knockout tie on 7 August 2020, against Real Madrid, helping his side win 2–1 (4–2 on aggregate) and progress on to the quarter final, where Man City would bow out of the competition.
+Foden started his second Champions League knockout tie on 7 August 2020, against Real Madrid, helping his side win 2–1 (4–2 on aggregate) and progress on to the quarter-final, where Man City would bow out of the competition.
 He ended the season with 38 games played, registering 8 goals and 9 assists across all competitions.